High Blood Pressure (cont.)

 Water Pills (diuretics)

-Diuretics are used very widely to control mildly high blood pressure, and are often used in combination with other medications.
+- Diuretics are used very widely to control mildly high blood pressure, and are often used in combination with other medications.

+- They increase sodium excretion and urine output and decrease blood volume.
 The sensitivity to the effect of other hormones in your body is decreased.

-One example of a diuretic ishydrochlorothiazide (HydroDIURIL)
+- One example of a diuretic ishydrochlorothiazide (HydroDIURIL)

-They are also prescribed for people who have associated heart disease, angina, or history of a heart attack.
+- They are also prescribed for people who have associated heart disease, angina, or history of a heart attack.

 Blockers of Central Sympathetic (autonomic nervous) System

-These medications relax blood vessels, thus lowering blood pressure.
+- These medications relax blood vessels, thus lowering blood pressure.